 Early in May groups of senior youth ministry students from schools around the Archdiocese will assist in running a Year 10 retreat at Talbingo for Sacred Heart Cootamundra.

 It's an exciting development to see older students engaged in their faith in our Catholic schools, sharing the joy of the Gospel with other younger students.

-This new model also provides a great opportunity for our regional schools to connect with students from other senior Catholic colleges around topics of faith.
+This new model also provides a schools to connect with students